redballoonsecurity/ofrak/docs/environment-setup.md

 You can install Git LFS before or after you clone OFRAK, but if you clone the OFRAK repo first, you will need to `cd` into the repository and run `git lfs install && git lfs pull`.

-Once cloned, go into each directory in the top level and run the installation command `make develop` (if you do not have and do not wish to have `make` installed, try inspecting the `Makefile` in each directory to see what commands it tries to run, usually something like `pip install -e .`).
-The best order to install each directory is as follows:

-1. `ofrak_type`
-2. `ofrak_io`
-3. `ofrak_patch_maker`
-4. `ofrak_core`
-5. Any/all others: `frontend`, `ofrak_tutorial`, `disassemblers/ofrak_angr`, `disassemblers/ofrak_binary_ninja`, `disassemblers/ofrak_capstone`, `disassemblers/ofrak_ghidra`

-You *can* skip the installation step for any of the packages above.
-Any subsequent OFRAK packages which require a non-installed package should be able to simply install it from PyPI.
-However, this will result in a somewhat confusing environment where some of the OFRAK code in your local repo is actively used by your system, and the rest is not.
+Once cloned, make sure you have Python and NPM installed, then run `make install_develop` to create a development install if OFRAK linked to your cloned source tree.
+You can also use `make install_tutorial` or `make install_core` to create a standalone install of just the portions of OFRAK needed for the tutorial, or just the core OFRAK respectively.
+There are other installation options - run `./install.py --help` for more information.

 Installing OFRAK from source code will not install all of OFRAK's non-Python dependencies (for same reason as when installing OFRAK from PyPI - not all of its dependencies are pip-installable).
 These dependencies are, however, optional, and the OFRAK code that requires them can be disabled in order avoid runtime errors.
 OFRAK has a system for inspecting and installing dependencies.
+The above `make install_XXX` commands will provide you with a listing of the optional dependencies you are missing.
 See [the section on external dependencies](#handling-non-python-dependencies) for more info on that.

 ### Modifying OFRAK Source Code